jlguenego/node-expose-sspi/README.md

 [Access to the detailed API document](./doc/api/README.md).
 This has been generated with [typedoc](https://github.com/TypeStrong/typedoc).

+Do see the API in action, you should read the `sso` source code object. `auth` and `connect` functions are two instructive example of how to use SSPI with Javascript.

 There is 2 parts in this module:

 - `sspi` object which exposes the Microsoft SSPI library API.